 Data

-The data used was a series of tracks from 111 Chinook salmon (Oncorhynchus tshawytscha) caught and monitored between 2013 and 2022 (Seitz, 2023).
-Fish were caught and near Dutch Harbor, AK and Chignik, AK (n=31), Homer, AK (n=19), Kodiak, AK (n=14), Yakutat, AK (n=16), Sitka, AK (n=22), and the Eastern Bering Sea (n=9).
-In the EBS they were caught via midwater trawl or by hook and line with all other catches happening by hook and line (Seitz, 2023).
+The data used was a series of tracks from 111 Chinook salmon (Oncorhynchus tshawytscha) caught and monitored between 2013 and 2022 (Seitz, 2024).
+Fish were caught and tagged near Eastern Bering Sea (n=9).
+Dutch Harbor, AK, (n = )Chignik, AK (n=31), Homer, AK (n=19), Kodiak, AK (n=14), Yakutat, AK (n=16), Sitka, AK (n=22), and the In the EBS they were caught via midwater trawl or by hook and line with all other catches happening by hook and line (Seitz, 2024).
 Fork length varied from 62-100cm.
 The tracks were obtained using pop-up satellite archival tags which collect temperature, light level, and depth information at specified (sub day) intervals.
 While the data is sampled at a sub-minute interval the uploaded data is aggregated to a 15 minute period before being sent over the satellite link in order to conserve battery power.
 This data is then passed through a proprietary algorithm from Wildlife Computers to determine likely longitude and latitude during each day of monitoring (Wildlife Computers, 2025).

 A few tags were recovered, giving access to the full frequency data streams and upon comparison with the aggregated data it was determined that the measurements uploaded only provide a sense of the central tendency of the fish during that time period.
 Therefore, so as to prevent over-representing the precision of the uploaded data we sampled depth measurements from a normal distribution centered at the uploaded depth and with a standard deviation of 10% of that uploaded depth.
 From there we assigned each measurement to a depth bin in increments of 25, 50, 75, 100, 150, 200, 250, 300, 400, and 500 meters where each bin indicates its upper bound and does not include depths from the bins at shallower depths.
 This left us with an assigned depth bin for every 15-minute interval during tag deployment for each of the 111 fish used in the study.
 Before inclusion in the model, these depth bins were normalized to a decimal between 0 and 1 with bin 25 corresponding to 0.1, 50 to 0.2, and so on.